ruiying-ocean/cgeniepy/README.md

   <img src="logo.png"/>
 </p>

 `cgeniepy` is an Python interface to the output of [cGENIE Earth System Model](https://www.seao2.info/mymuffin.html).
-It is an alternative to the exisiting [MATLAB libraries](https://github.com/derpycode/muffinplot).
-It aims to do three things:
+It is an alternative to the existing [MATLAB libraries](https://github.com/derpycode/muffinplot).
+It aims to facilitate the post-simulation analysis, including reading and analysing the model output, and observational data.

-+ Read model output
-+ Data analysis
-+ Data visualisation

 ⚠ `cgeniepy` is still in alpha phase and under active changes.